santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Answers.md

 **2. Security Concerns:**
 - The potential risk of adversarial attacks where malicious actors manipulate the model to produce harmful outputs.
-- The capability to generate human-like text presents risks of impersonation and identity theft.

 **3. Misinformation and Propaganda:**
 - There's potential for ChatGPT to be used to spread misinformation or propaganda, especially if integrated into widely-used platforms.

 **4. Data Privacy and Regulations:**
-- Concerns about how ChatGPT and similar models handle personal data, with implications for data privacy laws worldwide.

 **5. Impersonation and Identity:**
 - Advanced AI models like ChatGPT could, in theory, impersonate specific writing styles or generate text resembling specific individuals, leading to legal issues around fraud and identity theft.